apoorv-shrivastav/agentlab-mesh-router/README.md

 AgentLab is an evaluation system for multi-step agent pipelines.
 It watches production traces, detects quality drift, and does the part nobody else automates: it **localizes the regression to the specific step that caused it**.
 From the real failing traces it drafts targeted evaluation cases; a human approves them; the fleet is re-scored against the enlarged suite; the degraded step is rerouted to a healthy agent.

 Built on Gemini 3.5 Flash.
-The demo pipeline genuinely spans three clouds — but, deliberately, none of the claims below depend on that.
+The demo pipeline genuinely spans three clouds.

 ---